 IP68 dust and water-resistant

-The Samsung S20 Ultra is slightly bigger than the S20 Galaxy, and it also packs a bit more in.
-There’s a 512GB storage option available with the Ultra which isn’t an option for the other model, and the display is a full seven inches larger.
+The Samsung Galaxy S20 Ultra, at 6.9 inches, is quite a bit bigger than the Galaxy S20 (6.2 inches) and a smidge bigger than the S20 Plus (6.7 inches) but it also packs a bit more in.
+There’s a 512GB storage option available with the Ultra which isn’t an option for the other model and this comes with a huge 16GB of RAM.
 However, some of the key features, such as 5G-capability and the ultra-fast refresh rate can be found in both phones, so it might be tempting to take a look at the cheaper choice.The Samsung S20 doesn’t have the powerful camera the Ultra does, although it can still take a decent snap.
 It’s also a little easier to take on the move, so might be better suited to have-a-go photographers who want to be able to stash their equipment in their pocket easily.

 The big selling point of the Samsung Galaxy S20 Ultra is its impressive camera power.
 You can take 108-megapixel photos with a wide lens and a 100x camera zoom and there’s also a whopping 40-megapixel front camera that is guaranteed to impress selfie fans.

 The infinity display gives you more room to admire your photography as well as extra space for organising apps and watching videos.
 The new line-up uses laser-cut bezels, which means even fewer interruptions to your screen space without having to expand the size of the phone.